Instruction-Tuned LLMs for Event Extraction

 Research conducted at George Mason University (GMU) - Natural Language Processing Lab

-Research Supervisor: Professor Ziyu Yao
+Research Advisor: Dr. Ziyu Yao

 Conference Submission: ACL 2025